Last Updated on March 7, 2026 by George Pavlopoulos

 One week in Greece: Day 6

-Well, your one week in Greece itinerary might be coming soon to an end, but there is still enough time to explore further.
+Well, your one-week itinerary in Greece might be coming to an end, but there is still time to explore further.
 For the last driving day of your Cultural tour, I strongly suggest Cape Sounion.
 Greeks call it simply Sounio, and it is the southernmost tip of the Attica region.
-Sounio lies approximately 70 km south of Athens, and you can reach it by car in roughly one hour.
+Sounio lies approximately 70 km south of Athens, and it can be reached by car in about an hour.
 You can read my Cape Sounion guide to discover more about this stunning location.

-Cape Sounion is famous for the Temple of Poseidon, one of the significant monuments of the Golden Age of Athens.
+Cape Sounion is famous for the Temple of Poseidon, one of the most significant monuments of the Golden Age of Athens.
 The landscape is majestic: the temple of Poseidon is surrounded on three sides by the sea.
-As is always the case with Greek temples, the Poseidon temple is rectangular, with a colonnade on all four sides.
+As with Greek temples, the Poseidon temple is rectangular, with a colonnade on all four sides.
 The temple originally had 36 columns, but only 15 still stand today.
 The columns are an excellent example of the Doric Order.

-Sounio is a very popular daily excursion for the Greeks, and there are numerous beaches around the temple.
-Quite obviously, of all the sunset spots in the wider Athens area, the one at Cape Sounion is the most breathtaking.
+Sounio is a very popular day trip for Greeks, and there are numerous beaches around the temple.
+Of all the sunset spots in the wider Athens area, the one at Cape Sounion is the most breathtaking.

 Practical info for your visit to Cape Sounion